 Dena Haritos Tsamitis, Barbara Lazarus Professor in Information Networking, director of the Information Networking Institute (INI) and CyLab's founding director of education, training, and outreach, is the principal investigator of the SFS program at Carnegie Mellon.

 Award & stipend

 The scholarship could cover all or part of tuition, room and board, and books for up to two years of study.
 In addition, students receive a stipend.
-The annual stipend for incoming graduate students (as of fall 2016) is $34,000 (prorated amount).

 Students participating in the SFS program at Carnegie Mellon must meet the following requirements:

 - Admittance into a master's program in information security at Carnegie Mellon